JING-LYU/final_project/project_proposal.md

 Analyse relationship between access to health resources and smoking;

+Analyse different aspects in relation with whether or not getting insurance.

-Analyse confounder/biases that contributes the correlation.
+(Analyse confounder/biases that contributes the correlation.)

 -   Visualizations:

 Mapping of health center in NYC

-Relationship between access to health resources and smoking;
+Will think of more visualizations during analysis (use plotly)

 -   Coding challenges:

 Difficulty of cleaning dataset and extract desired content from a survey;

-Unmatched variable names in each year dataset.
+Unmatched variable names in each year;

+Different survey questions in each years - can not analyse correlation when the data are from different years.

 ### Anticipated Timeline: